fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

     )
     df.geotech()

-An :external:py:class:`AttributeError` is raised listing which points contain duplicate values.
+An :external:class:`AttributeError` is raised listing which points contain duplicate values.

 Subaccessors
 ------------
-There are no available methods under the :py:class:`~pandas.DataFrame.geotech` accessor other than the validation methods that are called automatically upon initiation of the accessor as shown in the preceding sections.
+There are no available methods under the :class:`~pandas.DataFrame.geotech` accessor other than the validation methods that are called automatically upon initiation of the accessor as shown in the preceding sections.

-The :py:class:`~pandas.DataFrame.geotech` accessor serves as a parent namespace to the various scopes provided in :mod:`geotech-pandas`.
-These scopes are accessors that can be accessed from :py:class:`~pandas.DataFrame.geotech` like so,
+The :class:`~pandas.DataFrame.geotech` accessor serves as a parent namespace to the various scopes provided in :mod:`geotech-pandas`.
+These scopes are accessors that can be accessed from :class:`~pandas.DataFrame.geotech` like so,

 .. ipython:: python